Lemongrass Sour Soup

 - 4.5 quart pot

-- Preparing the base – Cook prahok in oil over low heat until the moisture evaporates, add lemongrass paste, turmeric, and continue stirring until paste is firm and peels away from the pot.
+- Preparing the base – Cook prahok in oil over low heat until the moisture evaporates, add lemongrass paste, turmeric, Thnot sugar, and continue stirring until paste is firm and peels away from the pot.

-- Cook beef – Increase heat to medium, add meat, stir and continue cooking until meat is completely seared.
-Add 1 cup water and bring to boil, then cover and reduce heat; let simmer until the beef is tender.
+- Cook beef – Increase heat to medium-low, add meat, continue cooking until meat is completely seared, stir occasionally.
+Add 1 cup water and bring to boil, then cover and reduce heat; let simmer until the beef is tender about 30 minutes.
 Stir occasionally.
-You may need to add more broth and simmer longer to get the meat done the way you like it.
+You may need to add more water and simmer longer to get the meat done the way you like it.

 - Prepare water spinach – While the beef is cooking, trim and discard the old stems from water spinach.
 Remove most of the leaves, keep only a few at the very top.
 Wash and strain, then use a clever to smash the stems and cut into two inch lengths.
 Separate the stems and the tops of the water spinach; put cut stems into a large bowl of cold water.
 Set aside.Note – The cold water bath allows the water spinach to release its sap.